mattssonhenrik/1DV610-L2/MANUALTESTS.md

 ## 1.7 numbers
 ### Preconditions
 Load the page with the following rule:
+        this.numbers = true
 ### Expected Output
 An an empty inputfield and a header text that is: Only numbers (0-9)'
 ### Input